ecarlstrom/discordbot/README.md

 - The `!listnames` command returns a similar result to `!list` but also includes the name of each emoji.
 Each row is returned in `<emoji> | <emojiname>` format.
 This command can return a rather large result for servers with 50+ emoji, so it is recommended to use this sparingly and/or create a separate "Bot Commands" type channel to avoid cluttering chat servers.

+- The `!join` command will make the bot join whichever channel the command issuer is currently in.

+- The `!boot/!kick` command will make the bot leave the current voice channel.
+As with `!join`, this can only be used by someone in the voice channel.

 ### Weather

 - The `!w <location>` command is used for current weather conditions at a given location.
 The bot accepts full city names, abbreviations, and ZIP codes to find location, e.g. `!w New York` and `!w ny` both return the weather for New York City and one of its many ZIP codes can be used for a slightly more specific scope.